justinHume/web-components-site/source/get-started/api.markdown

 ---

 ## List of Modules
-This page describes the API for each javascript module in the Readium Web Components library.
+This page describes the API for each javascript module in the Readium.js library.

 A list - and example of use - is provided for the custom styles, events and methods of each module.